 Take your family, your friends or just yourself on an urban wilderness adventure in South East London.
 For three weeks this summer you can join in a unique series of family-friendly days on your local river; from clean-ups to free our precious rivers of harmful litter, wildlife habitat improvements to pond dipping and nature walks suitable for all ages.

-Now in its fifth year, this unique partnership programme has been highly successful in removing and preventing the spread of Himalayan Balsam in the Ravensbourne River catchment.
-With this invasive species a little more under control, this year we can broaden our focus to include other issues such as litter, and habitat regeneration.
+Now in its eighth year, this unique partnership programme has been highly successful in removing and preventing the spread of invasive species such as Giant Hogweed, Japanese Knotweed and Himalayan Balsam in the Ravensbourne River catchment.
+In 2015 we all removed record numbers of these species; but that’s not the only focus of this event.
+We also broaden our focus to include litter and general rubbish removal while engaging in habitat management, to attract more species to our rivers.

-Last year, 500 volunteers got involved, with a total of 1542 work hours spent cleaning up and managing the river network!
-This year, we are relying on a similar show of strength.
-Thames21 will help lead a series of volunteer events from June 17 to July 7 in collaboration with a number of key organisations.
+In 2016 why not become part of this amazing show of community strength?
+Thames21 will help lead a series of volunteer events from June 11 to July 2 in collaboration with number of key organisations.
 These hands-on volunteering opportunities will take place throughout the Ravensbourne river system; the rivers Ravensbourne, Pool and Quaggy which flow though the South East London boroughs of Lewisham, Greenwich, Croydon and Bromley.

 – Discover hidden green gems on your doorstep